-Apple Inc. (NASDAQ:AAPL) launched the new iPhone 7 models along with new Apple Watch early this month in San Francisco.
+Apple Inc. launched the new iPhone 7 models along with new Apple Watch early this month in San Francisco.
 The iPhone 7 appears to be a good luck charm as the company’s stock has been enjoying bullish tailwinds after the phone was revealed.
 The new iPhone features waterproofing, a dual-lens camera and wireless headphones.
 The iPhone 7 has a couple of audio problems, which are being fixed by the company.
 In this article, we’ll take a look at a few iPhone 7 surprises.

 1. iPhone 7 Plus is Fastest iOS Device